-AAS Computer Aided Drafting Technology (Engineering Design Technology) UMFK B.S. in Business Management AAS Computer Electronics (Computer and UMFK B.S. in Business Management Network Technology) OWN K B.S.
-III Business Wanagement T-2- LIMEN D.C. in Dusiness Management A.A.S. in Diesel Hydraulics UMFK B.S. in Business Management A.A.S. in Early Childhood Education UMFK B.S. in Business Management A.A.S. in Electrical Construction and UMFK B.S. in Business Management Maintenance A.A.S. in Emergency Medical Services UMFK B.S. in Business Management A.A.S. in Medical Assisting UMFK B.S. in Business Management A.A.S Health Information Management UMFK B.S. in Business Management A.A.S. in Plumbing and Heating UMFK B.S. in Business Management A.A.S. in Precision Machining Technology UMFK B.S. in Business Management A.S. in Nursing UMFK B.S. in Nursing Maine Community College A.A.S. in Computer Technology UMA B.S. in Public Administration A.A.S in Criminal Justice USM B.A. in Criminology A.A.S in Culinary Arts USM B.A.
-Tourism and Hospitality, Cultural and Culinary Tourism Concentration A.A.S in Cybersecurity UMA B.S. in Cybersecurity A.A.S. in Early Childhood Education UMA B.S. in Child Development/Family Relations • Early Childhood Education option A.A.S. in Early Childhood Education UMF B.S. in Early Childhood Education, · · · · · · · · · · · · · · · · · · · Birth to Five Certification A.A.S. in Early Childhood Education UMF B.S. in Early Childhood Education, K-3 Certification A.A.S in Fire Science Technology UMA B.S. in Public Administration A.A.S in Fire Science Technology USM B.S. in Leadership and Organizational Studies A.A.S. in Horticulture USM B.A.
-Environmental Planning & Policy A.A.S. in Horticulture USM B.A. in Environmental Science A.A.S in Hospitality Management USM B.A. in Tourism and Hospitality A.A.S. in Human Services UMA B.S. in Mental Health and Human Services/Adult Mental Health Rehabilitation A.A.S. in Human Services UMA B.S. in Public Administration A.A.S. in Integrated USM B.S in Technology Management Precision Manufacturing/Precision Machining Manufacturing Concentration A.A. in Liberal Studies with a Focus in USM B.A. in English English A.A. in Liberal Studies with a Focus in USM B.A. in History History ' A.A. in Liberal Studies with a Focus in USM B.A. in Political Science Political Science The state of the s A.A. in Liberal Studies with a Focus in USM B.A. in Psychology Psychology Solit B.A.
-III I Sychology A.A. in Liberal Studies with a Focus in LICM B.A. in Environmental Planning and Police USM B.A. in Environmental Planning and Policy Science
+AAS Computer Aided Drafting Technology (Engineering Design Technology) UMFK B.S. in Business Management AAS Computer Electronics (Computer and UMFK B.S. in Business Management Network Technology) own K D.S.
+In Dusiness Wangement A.A.S. in Diesel Hydraulics UMFK B.S. in Business Management A.A.S. in Early Childhood Education UMFK B.S. in Business Management A.A.S. in Electrical Construction and UMFK B.S. in Business Management Maintenance A.A.S. in Emergency Medical Services UMFK B.S. in Business Management A.A.S. in Medical Assisting UMFK B.S. in Business Management A.A.S Health Information Management UMFK B.S. in Business Management A.A.S. in Plumbing and Heating UMFK B.S. in Business Management A.A.S. in Precision Machining Technology UMFK B.S. in Business Management A.S. in Nursing UMFK B.S. in Nursing Southern Maine Community College A.A.S. in Computer Technology UMA B.S. in Public Administration A.A.S in Criminal Justice USM B.A. in Criminology A.A.S in Culinary Arts USM B.A.
+Tourism and Hospitality, Cultural and Culinary Tourism Concentration A.A.S in Cybersecurity UMA B.S. in Cybersecurity A.A.S. in Early Childhood Education UMA B.S. in Child Development/Family Relations Early Childhood Education option A.A.S. in Early Childhood Education UMF B.S. in Early Childhood Education, Birth to Five Certification A.A.S. in Early Childhood Education UMF B.S. in Early Childhood Education, K-3 Certification A.A.S in Fire Science Technology UMA B.S. in Public Administration A.A.S in Fire Science Technology USM B.S. in Leadership and Organizational Studies A.A.S. in Horticulture USM B.A.
+Environmental Planning & Policy A.A.S. in Horticulture USM B.A. in Environmental Science A.A.S in Hospitality Management USM B.A. in Tourism and Hospitality A.A.S. in Human Services UMA B.S. in Mental Health and Human Services/Adult Mental Health Rehabilitation A.A.S. in Human Services UMA B.S. in Public Administration A.A.S. in Integrated USM B.S in Technology Management Precision Manufacturing/Precision Machining Manufacturing Concentration A.A. in Liberal Studies with a Focus in USM B.A. in English English A.A. in Liberal Studies with a Focus in USM B.A. in History History A.A. in Liberal Studies with a Focus in USM B.A. in Political Science Political Science A.A. in Liberal Studies with a Focus in USM B.A. in Psychology Psychology A.A. in Liberal Studies with a Focus in USM B.A. in Environmental Planning and Policy Science